ramp-eu/CONTRA-2.0/docs/stepbystepguide.md

 > totalCarrierLayers - total amount of layers
 > totalCarrierLayersCompleted - finished layers

-- monitor for changes in `totalCarrierLayersCompleted` or in `carrierLayersProgress`.
+- Monitor for changes in `totalCarrierLayersCompleted` or in `carrierLayersProgress`.